phonghuule/Cost-And-Usage-Governance/README.md

 ![Images/AWSTeardown24.png](/Images/AWSTeardown24.png)

 18. Confirm there are no io1 unattached EBS volumes, go to the **EC2 dashboard**, click on **Elastic Block Store**, click **Volumes**.
 You can sort by the **Created** column to help identify volumes that were not terminated as part of this lab.

+## Conclusion
+You've completed the lab and learnt how to implement IAM Policies to control usage.
+This lab is part of the **AWS Well-Architected Labs** which contains documentation and code in the format of hands-on labs to help you learn, measure, and build using architectural best practices.
+You can can learn more about the **AWS Well-Architected Labs** [here](https://wellarchitectedlabs.com/)

 ## Survey
 Let us know what you thought of this session and how we can improve the presentation experience for you in the future by completing this [event session poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_1U4cxprfqLngWGy?Session=HOL09).
 Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits1, 2 & 3.
 AWS credits will be sent via email by September 29, 2023.